Yu Xiao

 What Professor Xiao has to say...

 APPROACH TO TEACHING: I believe that education should empower the human mind with abilities to think, reflect, explore, and create.
-A successful education should not only provide adequate substantive knowledge to learners but also teach them to be self-directed in acquiring and creating new knowledge.
-This is especially important to the field of urban planning because planners are often called upon to make long-run decisions with uncertainties, and solve complicated problems that involve interests of multiple stakeholders.
-There is no single formula to use in dealing with the dynamic reality full of multiplicities and uncertainties.
-An attentive, adaptive, and creative mind is necessary for a successful urban planner.
-To prepare students for their careers as planners, I teach them to be reflective and adaptive.
+A successful education not only imparts substantive knowledge but also fosters the ability to be self-directed in acquiring and generating new knowledge.
+This is especially important to the field of urban planning because planners are often called upon to assist decision-making that has long-run consequences and with uncertainties, and solve complicated problems that involve the interests of multiple stakeholders.
+There is no single formula for addressing the dynamic and multifaceted realities that planners face.
+Instead, an attentive, adaptive, and creative mind is essential.
+To prepare students for careers in planning, I emphasize the importance of reflection and adaptability in my teaching.
+Students learn best when they are motivated and can clearly see the practical relevance of what they’re studying.
+For this reason, I frequently incorporate real-life examples, draw from my own research, and engage students in applied, community-based projects.
+I am also a believer of active learning.
+I encourage students to interact with one another both inside and outside the classroom and use lectures as a foundation for open discussion and collaborative exploration.

-FAVORITE URBAN PLACES: Portland, San Francisco, Chongqing (China), Suzhou (China), Morelos (Mexico)
+FAVORITE URBAN PLACES: Portland, Oregon; San Francisco, California; Chongqing (China); Suzhou (China); and Morelos (Mexico)

-FAVORITE NON-URBAN PLACES: Mountains, seas, anywhere with natural beauty
+FAVORITE NON-URBAN PLACES: Mountains, oceans, and anywhere with natural beauty

 Education